sematext/docs/docs/monitoring/inventory.md

 title: Sematext Inventory Monitoring
 description: Sematext Inventory Monitoring gives you insight into your whole infrastructure automatically based on the applications, containers, servers and general infrastructure you are monitoring.

 The [Sematext Agent](../agents/sematext-agent) provides a simple and versatile way of gathering machine-related information such as host, VM, or container properties, kernel versions, and installed packages.
 It presents them on a per-host basis allowing you not only to view the data but also search and compare different hosts.
-All of this, in the same place, shipped automatically without any effort from an operations point of view.
+All of this, in the same place, shipped automatically and effortlessly, without any operational overhead.

 The Inventory information is available in the Monitoring *Infrastructure* section of the *Monitoring* tab of your Sematext Cloud account - your main place for hosts, virtual machines and containers information.